byang9/iMarta/README.md

 iMarta is a program that would help assist Marta employees detect fights and trash in real time.
 It combines the power of AI and the many Marta cameras to create a safer and cleaner environment for Marta riders.### Prerequisites

 ## Prerequisites
-Python 2.x or 3.x required
+Python 2.x or 3.x required.
-Download Python at:

 ```
 https://www.python.org/